 1 month, 3 weeks ago

 The one who once, so long ago,

 Locked up tight with bolt and bar:

 A raven in the belfry ranting: 76 more words

 The place where two lives intersect,

 the home of quite a great effect.

-A small piece, once forever broken,
+A small piece, once broken,

 shakes to life, unwittingly woken;

-finding its place, another hole filled, 6 more words
+finds its place, another hole filled, 6 more words